 Prioritize it over and above all of your other bills.
 Make savings the most important "bill" that you pay.
 Pay that bill first.

 Why?
 Because this approach increases the likelihood that you'll save a substantial amount.
-It converts saving money from a "desire" into a necessity.
+It converts saving money from a desire into a necessity.
 Your retirement and your emergency fund savings become a bill that MUST be paid every month.

-But I Can't Keep Up!
+But I Can't Keep Up

 Many people argue that they can't keep up with their current bills.
 If they paid themselves first, they think they'll run out of money before the end of the month.

-Most experts reply that people should commit to paying themselves first anyhow.
+Most experts reply that people should commit to paying themselves first anyway.
 Once they make this commitment, they'll be forced to find a way to pay their other bills.
 It might require taking on a second job.
 It might involve cutting some bills, like cable TV.
 Most likely, it'll demand some combination of both earning more and spending less.

-But here's the kicker: most people won't be motivated enough to take a second job, wear secondhand clothes and cut their cable TV for the sake of putting an extra $400 per month into their retirement account.
+But here's the kicker: most people won't be motivated enough to take a second job, wear secondhand clothes, and cut their cable TV for the sake of putting an extra $400 per month into their retirement account.
 They will, however, be motivated enough to do that if they risk defaulting on their bills and having their heat turned off.